julianghionoiu/dpnt-coverage/README.md

 ./container/buildDockerImage.sh hmmm
 ```

+**Note: to avoid failing CoverageDatapointAcceptanceTest acceptance tests due to timeouts please follow the below instructions**

 Start the local ECS simulator.
 The simulator will use the containers available in the local Docker registry.

 Try the below first: